| At least 50 people from at least five EU states attended this session,

 vulnerable migrants from lower-wage countries, often from within the EU

-as well as outside it; the increasing vulnerability of non-EU migrants to
+as well as outside it; the increasing vulnerability of non-EU migrants

 deportation or detention, which makes them frightened to demand their